mercymusonda/Apple-Financial-Dashboard/README.md

 📊Charts, Pivot Table
 📈data Visualizations and validation
 🧮Formulas and Functions including;
-  ➕SUM
+    ➕ SUM
-  📊SUMPRODUCT
+    📊 SUMPRODUCT
-  📉CAGR calculations
+    📉 CAGR calculations
-  🔀IF / Nested IF
+    🔀 IF / Nested IF
-  🎳Percentage calculations
+    🎳 Percentage calculations
-  ➖Subtraction for allocation checks
+    ➖ Subtraction for allocation checks
  🧹Power Query
 Power Query was used to clean and structure the dataset.
 Key transformations included:
 -Extracting raw financial data
 -Removing unnecessary columns